 The minor physical problems that the patient needs to be careful about are infections which the patient is more prone to since their immune system is weak.
 The doctors will prescribe antibiotics and antiviral tablets for the patient during this time.
-The patients are also more inclined to bruising and bleeding since the platelets that are responsible for blood clotting are destroyed during the conditioning treatment.
+The patients are also bruise and bleed more often since the conditioning treatment destroys the platelets that are responsible for blood clotting.
 A person is also more susceptible to lung infections such as pneumonia, and the medical team will be monitoring them to treat them immediately.

 Graft-versus-host disease is another crucial risk factor where the transplanted stem cells attack the host patient’s body cells.
 This disease is more common in the allogeneic method of transplant, and the effects of this disease can be treated with steroids.

 While stem cell transplants are complex procedures with significant risks, the proper combination of care taken before, during and after the transplant and a wholesome approach to the process will benefit the patient and their family immensely.